balive053/blockchainFromScratch/README.md

 # Creation of custom blockchain from stratch

-Generation of a blockchain based on Ethereum with Bitcoin influences.
+Generation of a custom blockchain cryptocurrency based on Ethereum with Bitcoin influences.

 Code covers the creation and verification of signed transactions and building of block.
 Predominational uses SHA256 with some inner cases of SHA1 for hash digest.